Azure/Avere/src/terraform/examples/network-rendering/README.md

 * The maximum transmission unit (MTU) for the ExpressRoute interface is 1500Byte

 ### Ensuring for reliability:
+* ensure you configure and activitate BGP on both primary and secondary links on each express route circuit to achieve a [99.95% SLA](https://azure.microsoft.com/en-us/support/legal/sla/expressroute/v1_3/)
 * To have a configuration with good resilience between the Azure VNet and on-premises network, it is recommended to deploy two Expressroute circuits in two different ExpressRoute locations.
 The Azure VNet will be linked with both of ExpressRoute circuits
+* Consider a backup for ExpressRoute private peering.
+There are two approaches:
+    1. (45 minute failover, no cost) have Terraform automation ready to run and deploy a VPN in the case that Express Route fails.
+    1. (ongoing cost, fast failover) use S2S VPN as a backup for [ExpressRoute private peering](https://docs.microsoft.com/en-us/azure/expressroute/use-s2s-vpn-as-backup-for-expressroute-privatepeering).
+Here is an additional article on how you to have an [ExpressRoute co-exist with a VPN gateway](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-coexist-resource-manager).

 ### Ensuring for security:
 * To ensure your ExpressRoute connection is encrypted end-to-end, consider configuring [IPsec over ExpressRoute for Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/vpn-over-expressroute).